25 October 2024

 Technical Report — Te Taunaki Public Service Census 2021

-Read the Te Taunaki questionnaire
+Read the 2021 questionnaire

 Questionnaire — Te Taunaki Public Service Census 2021

-Use the Te Taunaki dataset in your research
+Using the dataset in your research

-We invite applications from bona fide researchers to use the anonymised information from the Te Taunaki dataset on site at Te Kawa Mataaho.
+We invite applications from bona fide researchers to use anonymised information from the Te Taunaki dataset on site at Te Kawa Mataaho.
 Iwi affiliation is part of the dataset, and we can assist iwi to access information about public servants from their community.

 For more information about research using the Te Taunaki dataset, contact census@publicservice.govt.nz